roppenheimer/AndroidAPS-alt-Guide/docs/pages/Sensitivity-detection-and-COB.md

 Normally the sensitivityRatio == 100% - if it increases then temporary basal rates (TBR) will be increased and the Insulin Sensitivity Factor (ISF) is reduced to make the loop respond more aggressively.

+Times when there are carbs on board cannot be included in the sensitivity calculation so we need a way of filtering those times out.
+After all carbs have been absorbed BG data can be included into the sensitivity calculations once more.

 There are three sensitivity detection modes which can be selected:

   * Sensitivity Oref0